You’re Not the Only One Enjoying Summer

 Sand can harbor more fecal matter than the water itself — in addition to many other germs and pathogens.
 To properly wash towels, first allow them to completely air dry.
 Try to remove as much sand as possible before laundering.
 For lingering grains, you can use a hand-held vacuum or soak in warm, soapy water once returning home.
 Since most towels are cotton, using hot water will help provide maximum cleanliness.
 Use the same process every time the towel gets wet to help keep bacteria away.

 There’s no easy way to say this: Your sandbox is disgusting.
-Studies have shown sandboxes are crawling with bacteria and parasites, including Clostridium difficile (C. difficille).
+Studies have shown sandboxes are crawling with bacteria and parasites, including Clostridium difficile (C. difficile).
 Allow sand to properly dry before covering it.
 Frequently remove clumps or debris from the sand.
 When your little one is done playing, make sure they wash their hands immediately.

 One pair of these footwear favorites tested in a study was found to harbor more than 18,000 bacteria.
 Consider reserving your flip-flops for poolside and remove them upon entering your home.
 To wash them, simply place them into a bucket with warm, soapy water.
 Use a scrub brush to clean the surface.